Generalized Penalty for Circular Coordinate Representation: Simulation studies

 \section{Simulation studies}

-In this section, we provide simulation studies and examine their circular coordinates embeddings under both the $L_{2}$ and a generalized penalty function.
+In this section, we provide simulation studies and examine their circular coordinates embeddings under both $L_{2}$ and a generalized penalty function.

 As remarked in Section \ref{subsec:Circular-coordinate-representati}, before we compute the coordinates, we need to choose a significant cocycle(s) from the (Vietoris-Rips) persistent cohomology based on the dataset.
-The existence of a 1-cocycle in a dataset indicates that there exists a nontrivial continuous map to $S^{1}$.
+The existence of a 1-cocycle in the dataset indicates that there exists a nontrivial continuous map to $S^{1}$.
 If the dataset does not possess significant geometric structures, circular coordinates may not be the right method to use.
 In the following simulation studies, our datasets are sampled from manifolds with known topology, for which we know there are significant cocycles.
 We choose cocycles that are consistent with the ground-truth topology of each example to compute the generalized circular coordinates.

-To highlight the smoothness of the coordinate function, we highlight the edges in the complex over which the coordinates function does not change its value.
+To highlight the smoothness of the coordinate function induced by the choice of the penalty function, we highlight the edges in the complex over which the coordinate function does not change its value.
 We will denote these edges as \emph{constant edges}.
-Intuitively, that means no interesting topological structures except for a connected cluster is expected around that vicinity of constant edges.
-Practically, we choose a small numerical threshold and consider those edges where the variation of coordinate functions below this threshold as constant edges.
-In our simulation study, we choose to visualize those edges of the Vietoris-Rips complexes over which the coordinate functions change within $10^{-4}$ as (numerically) constant edges.
+In our simulation study, we choose to visualize as constant those edges of the Vietoris-Rips complex over which the value change of the coordinate functions does not exceed $10^{-5}$, which is used by default in our implementation.
 We display the circular coordinate values (mod 1) using the color scale described in Section \ref{sec:visualize}.

 To verify the validity of the computed circular coordinates with the topological ground truth, we study the relationship between the circular coordinates (Y-axis) and the angle formed by each data point (X-axis, computed as $\text{arc tan}(x_{2}/x_{1})$ for $x=(x_{1},x_{2})\in\mathbb{R}^{2}$) using (angle) \emph{correlation plots}.
+The range of x-axis of correlation plot is usually set to be $[0,2\pi)$; the range of y-axis of correlation plot is usually set to be $[0,1]$.

 In Section \ref{subsec:Parameter-uniform-sampling-scheme}, we will observe how the circular coordinates behave under $L_{2}$ and generalized penalty functions.
 We will show that, as a result, different types of penalty functions lead to significant differences in the final representations. \cite{robinson2019} has suggested that coordinates with generalized penalty might detect geometric features such as strata in a stratified manifold setting.
 We investigate this conjecture computationally using the roughness introduced by a generalized penalty in Section \ref{subsec:Example-3:-Dupin}.